valerokucloud/aws_portfolio/Intermediate/3. Recipe Web Application/readme.md

 <br>

-**8. Frontend Configuration, Build and S3 Deployment**
+**8. Frontend Configuration**
 * After deploying the infrastructure with Terraform, retrieve the required values from the Terraform outputs.
-* Update the following frontend configuration base files (src/configs) using those outputs:
+* Update the following frontend configuration files using those outputs:
   * aws-exports.ts → Configure AWS region, Cognito User Pool ID, and Cognito App Client ID.
   * configs.tsx → Configure the API endpoint (API Gateway URL) and application settings.
 * These values correspond to the AWS services created by Terraform, including: